 Ad hoc announcement pursuant to Art.
 53 LR

-On the liabilities side, customer deposits continued to expand significantly, rising 8%, or CHF 2.8bn, to CHF 38.2bn.
+On the liabilities side, customer deposits edged down 1% to CHF 37.9bn.

 Solid financial position

-Shareholders’ equity rose 2% to CHF 3.6bn.
-The Bank’s CET1 ratio stood at 17.2%, attesting to BCV’s financial solidity.
-Standard & Poor's once again reaffirmed its AA rating for BCV with a stable outlook, and Moody's maintained its Aa2 rating, also with a stable outlook.
+The Bank’s CET1 ratio stood at 17.0% at 30 June 2022 and shareholders’ equity amounted to CHF 3.5bn, attesting to BCV’s financial solidity.
+Within the last 12 months, Standard & Poor's has once again reaffirmed its AA rating for BCV with a stable outlook, and Moody's has maintained its Aa2 rating, also with a stable outlook.

-Changes to the Board of Directors on 1 January 2022
+Changes to the Board of Directors and Executive Board

 Banque Cantonale Vaudoise – Contacts